open-eio/opk-tutorials/soil-moisture/soil-moisture.md

 Now, with the Raspberry Pi off,

 - plug the SD card into the Raspberry Pi;
+- connect a temper1 sensor into a USB port;

 Now, power up the Raspberry Pi!